mrsandman17/agentspm/README.md

 ```
 Options:
+  --path PATH     Override the default ~/.claude/projects/ directory
+  --policy PATH   YAML policy file or directory
+  --limit N       Maximum number of sessions to scan
+  --top N         Maximum number of top violations and elevated events to include (default: 10)
   --output PATH   Write to file instead of printing to console
-  --policy PATH   YAML policy file or directory
 ```

 ## Default Security Rules